IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/nodered-2.png)

 To actually deploy the created application to the cloud, click the 'Deploy your app' button (1).
+Note that this button will be grayed out initially and will become active once the cloudant database instance has been successfully provisioned.

 ![](./images/nodered-9.png)